sarahzu/DS-for-SE-2018-Seminar/software_testing/worksheet_software_testing_paper_1.md

 5. If there is a **statistical model**, what is the product, behavior, or process being modeled?
 What are the key characteristics of the model?

 For each test made in this study they firstly checked the distribution of the used data by performing a Shapiro-Wilk Normality test.
 They performed non-parametric tests to investigate their research questions, because all distributions significantly deviated from a normal distribution according to the Shapiro-Wilk Normality tests.
 * Wilcoxon Rank Sum test: Done in order to check whether there is a significant statistical difference between two distributions.
+They used this test to compare the percentage of time spent in reading test and the percentage of time in reading production code for each project.
-* Spearman rank-order correlation: Performed for correlation analyses.
+* Spearman rank-order correlation: Performed for all correlation analyses in this study.
+This correlation analysis can only be used to check the correlation and does not say anything about causation.
+To answer the research question 1, they correlated the amount of changed code with the number of test executions.
+With this analysis they can show whether developers test more often when they change a lot of test code.
+For the research question 2 they correlated the length of test execution with the number of times developer executed tests in order to answer the question whether quick tests lead to more test executions.

 6. What are the **limitations** of using this methodology on the results?